Finding ways to save money is something I often put on the back burner because it seems like too much work.

 Use this handy cycle to work calculator to see how much you could be saving!

-19. Pay attention to your credit card rewards
+Keep up with your credit card rewards

 Many of us (me included) don’t pay too much attention when picking a credit card, which is a bad mistake.
 Many credit cards will offer cashback systems that can help you save money and redeemable cash/rewards.